epam/mriviewer/README.md

 npm run build
 ```

-See results in dist folder
+See results in build folder

+## Development notes

+You can read more [technical notes here](./DEVNOTES.md) if wish to deep inside tech details of the project